charles214chen/DDPM/README.md

 2. pip install -r requirements.txt

 ## Eval
 <u>Pretrained model</u> trained with 20000 iterations.
-More iterations should be better.
+Result save in `eval_out` More iterations should be better.
 Strongly recommend you try it.

 ```shell
 bash eval.sh